Friday, October 31, 2025

 Heat the oven to 375 degrees.
 Line two baking sheets with silicone baking mats.

-Bake for 10-14 minutes, until browned on the bottom.
-Allow the cookies to cool on the baking sheet for 10 minutes before removing them to a wire rack to cool completely.
+Bake for 9 minutes.
+Remove the cookies from the oven and smash/flatten the cookies with a spatula.
+Return the cookies to the oven and bake for an additional 2-3 minutes, until golden.
+Allow the cookies to cool on the baking sheet for 10 minutes before removing to a wire rack to cool completely.

 1 egg

-In a large mixer bowl, combine the melted butter, brown sugar, and maple syrup.
-Mix on medium until the mixture comes together.
-Add the egg and stir to combine.
-With the mixer running on low, gradually add the flour, baking soda, and salt.
-Remove the bowl from the mixer and fold in the chilled chopped chocolate with a spatula.
+In a large mixer bowl, cream the butter and brown sugar on medium, until the mixture is light.
+Add the egg and vanilla and mix again on medium to combine.
+In a separate bowl, whisk together the flour, baking powder, and salt.
+With the mixer running on low, gradually add the flour mixture, mixing until the dough just comes together.
+Fold in the cinnamon chips with a spatula.

 1 cup packed brown sugar